Affordable Health Insurance of Individuals, the Self Employed, Insurance Broker, Boulder, Colorado

 Question: What is an HSA?

-Answer: Operating similarly to IRA’s, HSA’s are tax-advantaged savings accounts for health care services.
-A person must enroll in a qualified High-Deductible Health Plan (HDHP) before they can establish an HSA.
+Answer: A Health Savings Account operates somewhat like IRAs.
+An HSA is a tax-advantaged savings account for healthcare services.
+You must enroll in a qualified High-Deductible Health Plan (HDHP) before you can establish an HSA.

 Question: What is an HMO?

-Answer: This acronym stands for Health Maintenance Organization.
-HMO’s are prepaid, health benefit programs in which you’ll pay monthly premiums in return for managed coverage for your checkups, hospital stays, doctors' visits, surgery, emergency care, preventive care, lab tests, and X-rays.
-If you join an HMO, you will have to select what’s called a “primary-care physician” who will be responsible for coordinating your healthcare and making any referrals to specialists that you require.
-You’ll also have to use doctors, hospitals and clinics who are members of your HMO plan's network.
+A Health Maintenance Organization is a prepaid health benefit program whereby you’ll pay monthly premiums in return for managed coverage for your checkups, hospital stays, doctors' visits, surgery, emergency care, preventive care, lab tests, and X-rays.
+If you join an HMO, you will have to select what’s called a “primary-care physician,” who will be responsible for coordinating your healthcare and making any referrals to specialists that you require.
+You’ll also have to use doctors, hospitals and clinics that are members of your HMO plan's network.

 Question: What is a PPO?

-Answer: A healthcare benefit arrangement designed to supply services at a discounted cost by providing incentives for members to use designated healthcare providers (who contract with the PPO at a discount), but which also provides coverage for services rendered by healthcare providers who are not part of the PPO network.
+Answer: A Preferred Provider Organization is a healthcare benefit arrangement designed to supply services at a discounted cost by providing incentives for you to use designated healthcare providers (who contract with the PPO at a discount), but which also provides coverage for services rendered by healthcare providers who are not part of your PPO network.

 Question: What is a deductible?

-Answer: A flat amount an insured must pay before the insurer will make any benefit payments.
+Answer: A deductible is a flat amount you must pay before your insurer will make any benefit payments, other than for preventive care (e.g. annual physicals, doctors' office visits).
 Usually, the higher the deductible, the lower the premium.
 Typical choices for deductibles on individual health insurance policies are $500, $1000, $2500, $5000 and $10,000.

 Question: Can there be more than one deductible in a year with an individual policy?